 A running shoe should ensure a comfortable stride.
 Thus, the upper should be breathable and have good moisture control properties because the lack of ventilation may lead to foot issues.

 A neutral running shoe should ensure a natural motion of the foot.
 The upper materials should be stretchy, the outsole should have flex grooves and the midsole should be flexible.

 For Heavy Runners

 Usually, runners are considered ‘heavy’ if they have a BMI of over 27.
-Thus, they should go for shoes that give additional support and shock absorption.
+Thus, they should go for shoes that give additional support.
 Consider these factors.

 – Shock Absorption